Employment and Skills

 - Read ‘The Power of School Partnerships’ for insights and case studies.

 Job-coaching: supporting jobseekers with business-led coaching

-Business in the Community’s (BITC) job coaching programme connects jobseekers with coaches from the UK’s leading businesses.
-The programme allows individuals to work directly with employers to refine their approach and access a unique network of engaged, responsible business contacts.
+Our job coaching programme connects jobseekers with coaches from the UK’s leading businesses.
+The programme allows individuals to work directly with employers to access a unique network of engaged, responsible business contacts.

 We want to ensure that work provides opportunities for lifelong learning for all so that no one is left behind by transformation.
 We increase social mobility by breaking the cycle of low skills/low pay.

 - Join our Future Skills and Good Work Taskforce to influence and champion our emerging work in this area.